-- The Authority's Constitution sets out how the Authority operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people. - · Policy and decision-making is facilitated through the Executive Cabinet supported by a framework of Statutory and Scrutiny Committees. - The Constitution also sets out the situations where senior officers of the Authority can make decisions under delegated authority.
-Delegated power decisions and information items are published on the intranet. - The Authority publishes an annual improvement plan which sets out key priorities agreed by the Authority, its committees and chief officers under their delegated powers and a performance report which details progress against these. - The Authority's Constitution has been reviewed and refreshed in January 2014.
-In addition. the Authority is working towards the adoption of the new All Wales Framework Constitution. - In addition to the refresh of the Constitution, a training need had been established for Members and Managers of the Authority, to ensure that all are aware of relevant policies, protocols and arrangements.
-A flowchart and guidance has been produced for officers to ensure all are aware of the decision making process with regard, particularly, to Member involvement.
-Relevant training is ongoing.
+- The Authority's Constitution sets out how the Authority operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local people. - Policy and decision-making is facilitated through the Executive Cabinet supported by a framework of Statutory and Scrutiny Committees. - The Constitution also sets out the situations where senior officers of the Authority can make decisions under delegated authority.
+Delegated power decisions and information items are published on the intranet. - The Authority publishes an Annual Improvement Plan which sets out key priorities agreed by the Authority, its committees and chief officers under their delegated powers and a performance report which details progress against these. - The Authority's Constitution is reviewed and refreshed on a regular basis to reflect current legislation and working practices with the most recent report having been presented to Council at the Annual General Meeting.
+In addition, further consideration is to be given to the adoption of the new All Wales Framework Constitution, which to date has only been adopted by a few authorities in Wales. - Various guidance notes for officers have been prepared to sit alongside the Authority's Constitution and training has been rolled out.
+The documentation is available on the Authority's corporate governance page.
+In addition and as one of the formal recommendations of the CGI a decision making protocol for recording decisions at Corporate Management Team was established and successfully implemented.
+Currently officers are rolling out training for members on the Authority's Constitution and decision making processes, this is ongoing and forms part of the Member's Mandatory training requirements approved by Full Council.